configcat/docs/website/docs/advanced/code-references/azure-devops.md

 title: Azure DevOps
 ---

-This section describes how to use the [ConfigCat CLI](/docs/advanced/cli) in <a target="_blank" href="https://dev.azure.com/">Azure DevOps Pipelines</a>
+This section describes how to use the [ConfigCat CLI](/docs/advanced/cli) in <a target="_blank" href="https://docs.microsoft.com/en-us/azure/devops/pipelines/?view=azure-devops">Azure DevOps Pipelines</a>
-to scan your source code for feature flag and setting usages and upload the found code references to ConfigCat.
+to automatically scan your source code for feature flag and setting usages and upload the found code references to ConfigCat.

 ## Setup
 1. Create a new <a target="_blank" href="https://app.configcat.com/my-account/public-api-credentials">ConfigCat Management API credential</a> and store its values in Azure DevOps <a target="_blank" href="https://docs.microsoft.com/en-us/azure/devops/pipelines/process/variables">Pipeline Variables</a> with the following names: `CONFIGCAT_API_USER`, `CONFIGCAT_API_PASS`.